 It seems like us and a few locals.

-The river didn’t used to be called Kwai, it was renamed by the enterprising Thai locals after the success of the movie, which was filmed in Sri Lanka, where they’re planning to rebuild the bridge that they built and blew up for the movie, as a tourist attraction.
+The river didn’t used to be called Kwai, it was renamed by the enterprising Thai locals after the success of the movie.
+The movie was actually filmed in Sri Lanka, where they’re planning to rebuild the bridge that they built and blew up for the movie, as a tourist attraction.

 Here’s the train as it rattles slowly over the bridge.